graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 ```

 :::caution Create a Singleton Factory
- `ISubscriptionClientProxyFactory` is expected to be a singleton; it is only instantiated once when the server first comes online.
+ `ISubscriptionClientProxyFactory` is expected to be a singleton; it is instantiated once when the server first comes online.
 The `ISubscriptionClientProxy<TSchema>`instances it creates should be unique per `IClientConnection` instance.
 :::

 The server will listen for subscription registrations from your client proxy and send back published events when new data is available.
 It is up to your proxy to interprete these events, generate an appropriate result (including executing queries against the runtime), serialize the data and send it to the connected client on the other end.